gy65896/SCANet/README.md

 ## Test

+* Place the pre-training weight in the `checkpoint` folder.
 * Place test hazy images in the `input` folder.
 * Run `test.py`
 * The results is saved in `output` folder.